AZaft/Computer-Networks/hw2/readme.md

 ## Running program

 The program can be run in the terminal with the command "python analysis_pcap_tcp.py" depending on the python installation.
 Library dpkt must also be installed (pip install dpkt).
 The HW was completed in python version 3.10.8.
+The pcap file named "assignment2.pcap" must be in the same directory when running the program.

 ## High level summary
 There are comments throughout the code that explain each general step in what I do